Having a trip to Seoul? Visit the 5 best palaces in Seoul, my chingudeul. It’s one of the best experiences you’ll never forget when you get to Seoul.

 King Sejong, the 4th ruler of the Joseon Dynasty built the Suganggung (renamed as Changgyeonggung during the reign of King Seongjong) for his father, King Taejong.
 It was often served as the residential quarter for the queens and concubines.
 During the Japanese time, the palace became a park with a zoo and a botanical garden until 1983.

-The palace opens at 09:00 am to 9:00 pm (Last admission 8:00) and usually closed during Mondays.
+The palace opens at 09:00 am to 9:00 pm (Last admission 8:00) and usually closed on Mondays.
 Admission fee is 1,000 won for adults, ages 18 and below is 500 won, 6 years old and below are free same with the seniors 65 years and above.

 Entering the palace while wearing a hanbok is free of charge.
 Group admission (a group of 10+) is available too cost 800 won each.
 For more information, check the palace main website here.